1

 • The influenza vaccine is covered for all members.
 All ACIP-recommended vaccines are covered for all Health First Colorado Members without cost-sharing.

-Vaccines available from the VFC Program are updated annually and listed on the Provider Rates and Fee Schedule web page under Immunization Rate Schedule.
+Vaccines available from the VFC Program are updated annually and listed on the Immunization Rate Schedle located on the Provider Rates and Fee Schedule web page.

-Refer to the Immunization Schedules for the current ACIP recommended schedules for children, teens and adults.
+Refer to the Center for Disease Control and Prevention (CDC) Immunization Schedules for the current ACIP recommended schedules for children, teens and adults.

-A VFC product code, as well as an administration code, must always be included on any claims for vaccination.
+A vaccine product code, as well as an administration code, must always be included on any claims for vaccination.

 Back to Top

-There are no prior authorization requirements for any vaccine recommended by the ACIP.
-Please refer to the Synagis® section of this manual for more information about prior authorization of Synagis®.
+There are no prior authorization (PA) requirements for any vaccine recommended by the ACIP.
+Refer to the Synagis® (Palivizumab) Vaccine section of this manual for more information about PA of Synagis®.

 Back to Top